Best 2024 Fiction Books to read

 33. Bastard out of Carolina by Dorothy Allison

 WHOA.
 Just finished reading this book this morning and it was a LOT.
+Here me loud and clear – this is an intense book, maybe the hardest book I’ve ever read!!
 It’s been banned in a handful of libraries around the country due to sexual and domestic abuse to children.
 I found myself holding my breath and skimming parts.

-HEAVY hearted, but really good.
+HEAVY hearted, but good.
 5 out of 5 Bastard out of Carolina by Dorothy Allison

 34. Good Material by Dolly Alderton